RJ Barrett: Early life and career

 Barrett was born in Toronto, Ontario, to Kesha Duhaney and former professional basketball player Rowan Barrett.
 Early in his childhood, he developed an interest in basketball and played with a mini-hoop in his playroom in France, where his father was playing professional basketball at the time.
+In the 2005–06 season, he started playing organized basketball in the youth set-up of JDA Dijon Basket.
 While living in France, Barrett attended a French school but was taught English by his mother.
-He lived in a number of countries due to his father's career and shot around after games and practices.
+He lived in a number of countries due to his father's career and shootaround after games and practices.
 Barrett additionally played basketball with players his age through the clubs his father was a part of.

 His family settled in Mississauga, Ontario in 2008, when his father left professional basketball.
 While growing up, he was also involved in football, 100 metres sprinting, and the high jump.
 At age 12, after struggling in a basketball game and coming home crying, Barrett began focusing on basketball instead of football to avoid missing tournaments.
 At that age, he told his father that he wanted to be an NBA All-Star and make the Basketball Hall of Fame.
 He sometimes trained with Steve Nash, his godfather and father's friend.

 Barrett, under the guidance of his father, emerged as one of the best under-12 players in Ontario.
-He attended Horizon Jeunesse in Clarkson, Mississauga, leading his school team to a city title for Mississauga French elementary schools, where he was named most valuable player (MVP) despite facing older opponents.
+He attended Horizon Jeunesse in Park Royal, Mississauga, leading his school team to a city title for Mississauga French elementary schools, where he was named most valuable player (MVP) despite facing older opponents.
 Barrett also played for the Regional Elite Development Academy (REDA) under-12 program on the Amateur Athletic Union (AAU) circuit, facing many teams from the United States.
 When he was 12, he was identified by the Ontario Basketball Association as one of the best players in his age group, and he consequently trained with the Canada Basketball junior academy, through which he competed for the Ontario provincial team.
 By age 15, Barrett was generally playing the point guard position.
 On August 3, 2014, he scored 37 points and grabbed seven rebounds in a 93–53 win over Quebec at an under-15 provincial tournament.
 Through grades seven and eight, Barrett attended École Secondaire Jeunes Sans Frontières, a French language school in Brampton.